Zero-Noise Extrapolation via Cyclic Permutations of Quantum Circuit Layouts: Theory

 Several remarks should be made concerning the proof of Theorem 1.
-First, the linear and circular circuit topologies were considered only out of convenience, as their cyclic permutations automatically satisfy the gate independence of $\langle q_g^i \rangle_L$.
-The theorem, however, remains valid for arbitrary permutations, provided that this condition is fulfilled.
+First, the embeddings of circuits with linear and circular connectivities into cycles of connected qubits were considered only out of convenience.
+This choice allows to generate cyclic layout permutations $L=\mathcal{C}(l_j)$, which automatically provide gate independence of $\langle q_g^i \rangle_L$.
+The theorem, however, remains valid for any sets of permutations, provided that this condition is fulfilled.

-Second, the proof assumes that the matrix $X$ is invertible, i.e., that the associated vectors of noise strengths are linearly independent.
+Second, the proof uses the invertibility of the matrix $X$, i.e.~that the associated vectors of noise strengths are linearly independent.
 This condition is typically straightforward to satisfy in practice, given the inherently non-uniform fidelity distributions present in NISQ devices.
-In cases where the rows of $X$ are linearly dependent, the requirement can still be relaxed: as long as $X$ has full column rank, its inverse may be replaced with the Moore–Penrose pseudoinverse $(X^{\top}X)^{-1}X^{\top}$.
+In cases where the chosen permutation cycles have led to linearly dependent columns of $X$, extra qubit cycles can be considered to append rows to $X$ until the linear independence of the columns is achieved.
+Once this is fulfilled, solution for $E_0$ can be extracted using the Moore–Penrose pseudoinverse $(X^{\top}X)^{-1}X^{\top}$ instead of $X^{-1}$.

 Finally, Theorem 1 also holds in the presence of single-qubit gate errors, even when the corresponding noisy channels differ from those of the two-qubit gates.
-The only additional requirement in this case is the inclusion of more layout permutations to ensure adequate averaging.
+The only additional requirement in this case is the inclusion of more layout permutations to ensure full rank of $X$.

 The conditions and proof of Theorem 1 thus establish the essential theoretical foundations of the proposed CLP-ZNE protocol.
-Below, we summarize its main steps for circuits with a one-dimensional topology, and graphically illustrate required steps in figure \ref{scheme}.

-Assuming all-to-all connectivity on the quantum hardware, the CPL-ZNE protocol applicability can be extended to quantum circuits with arbitrary entangling-gate topologies.
-In this setting, the averaging step of the protocol no longer yields a single gate-independent parameter per noise operator.
-Instead, it produces $\left\lfloor\frac{n}{2}\right\rfloor$ distinct parameters per noise operator, each associated with entangling gates that correspond to chords of the $n$-qubit cycle.
-Consequently, one requires $d\left\lfloor\frac{n}{2}\right\rfloor+1$ distinct sets of $n$ cyclically rotated qubit layouts, resulting in an overall complexity of $O(n^2)$.
+Below we summarize its main steps as an algorithm for circuits of a one-dimensional topology and graphically illustrate the required steps in Fig.~\ref{scheme_CLP}.
+The developed protocol can be generalized to quantum circuits beyond just linear connectivity.
+The key element, again, would be to identify layout permutations that ensure gate independence of certain average noise strengths $\langle q_g^i \rangle_L$.
+For circuits with arbitrary connectivity, this can still be achieved using cyclic layout permutation, yet the approach would require all-to-all connectivity on the quantum hardware.
+Assuming this setting, we formulate the CLP-ZNE protocol for quantum circuits with arbitrary entangling-gate connectivities in the following theorem.